kumar-github/tutorial-resources/externalized-configuration-README.md

     }
 ```

-Run the application and hit the below endpoint
+Run the application and hit the below endpoint.

 `http://localhost:8081/appDetails`

-We can see the below response
+We can see the below response.

 ![app details endpoint using environment abstraction](https://github.com/user-attachments/assets/7ab09997-0615-4453-8f9a-f232c96ec6dd)